 Types of Legal Termination in Idaho

 There are certain types of legal termination of employment that do not break any federal or state laws.
 Types of legal firing include letting an employee go based on poor performance or due to layoffs.
-Additional legal reasons for terminating employees in Idaho may include the ending of an employee contract or the closing of a business.
+Additional legal reasons for terminating employees in Idaho may include the ending of an employment contract or the closing of a business.

 If one of these types of legal dismissal of employment occur, an employee may disagree with the decision, but the employer has not violated any laws.
 Since these types of legal termination in Idaho are not against the law, employees cannot seek further legal action against employers after being dismissed.

 At-Will Employment Exceptions in Idaho